How to Average Negative and Positive Numbers in Excel

 =AVERAGE(ABS(C5:C13))

-• ABS (C5:C13) returns {2;13;22;5;25;1.7;1;11;3} that means ABS turns all negative value into positive value.
+• ABS (C5:C13) returns {2;13;22;5;25;1.7;1;11;3} which means ABS turns all negative values into positive values.

 Using AVERAGE function to average negative and positive numbers in Excel

-Read More: How to Calculate Average Numbers in Excel (9 Handy Methods)
+Read More: How to Average Filtered Data in Excel

 =AVERAGE(IF(D5:D13="Normal",ABS(C5:C13)))

-• IF (D5:D13=”Normal”, then return ABS (C5:C13)) which will be {2; FALSE; FALSE;5; FALSE;1.7;1; FALSE;3}
+• IF (D5:D13=”Normal”, then return ABS (C5:C13)) which will be {2; FALSE; FALSE;5; FALSE;1.7;1; FALSE;3}.

 Applying AVERAGE and IF Function